hackclub/hackclub/workshops/Tkinter/README.md

 window.title("Quotes Hub")
 ```

 You can specify the name of the window inside the function in quotes.
-Now lets give the window a color .
-If you like white which is default here go with it or take this setup.
+Now, let's give the window color.
+If you like white which is the default here go with it or take this setup.

 ```python
 window.config(bg="black")
 ```

 I give black.
 You can also specify the color in hex code Tkinter will accept it.
 RGB too.
 window.config means we are configuring our window and setting up its bg which is a short form for a background.
-Now lets display Quotes hub in the window we made For that we use Label function .
+Now let's display the Quotes hub in the window we made For that we use the Label function.

 ```python
 tk.Label(window, font=("Helvetica", 60, "bold"),text="QUOTES HUB", bg="black", fg="white").pack()
 ```

 The Label function.
 It is used to display text on the window.
 The Label function take parameters such as font, text,background color(bg) ,font color(fg) .The first parameter you should give is the name of the window in which you need this text to be displayed. (.pack()) function packs the text at the center layout.
-Now lets make a button to move to a page where we see our first quote.
+Now let's make a button to move to a page where we see our first quote.

 ```python
 tk.Button(window,command=fun1,text="Get In",bg="aqua",fg="black",width=20).place(x=315,y=300)